alefore/weblog/ten-years-of-edge.md

 that an instance of a more general type matches a predicate:
 `SortedLineSequence` and `SortedLineSequenceUniqueLines`.

-Start with the general type, `LineSequence`.
-A `LineSequence` instance holds an immutable series of lines ([implementation](https://github.com/alefore/edge/blob/master/src/language/text/line_sequence.h)).
+The general type `LineSequence` holds an finite immutable sequence of lines ([implementation](https://github.com/alefore/edge/blob/master/src/language/text/line_sequence.h)).

-Some modules receive a "dictionary": a `LineSequence`, with one line for each token ("word"), sorted in ascending order (by some comparison predicate).
+Some functions receive a "dictionary": a `LineSequence`, with one line for each token ("word"), *sorted in ascending order* (by some comparison predicate).
-For example:
+For example, functions implementing:

 * Autocomplete functionality.
 * Logic that highlights typos.